Principal Investigator

 Jess graduated with honors from the University of Florida in 2013 with a degree in Environmental Science focusing on climate change and other global anthropogenic impacts.
 She interned in the Florida Museum of Natural History’s shark lab, working in the International Shark Attack Files, as well as the US Geological Survey’s Benthic Ecology Lab, processing deep sea coral samples for stable isotope analysis.
 This work led to full-time opportunities in USGS’s Invasive Fish lab where she worked across a variety of research including ecophysiology, foraging ecology, and genetics of non-native species in Florida.
 She then served for 2.5 years in the Peace Corps where she collaborated with communities on coastal resource management and conservation in the Philippines.
 After returning to the States, she worked at the State Department in Washington DC, handling international climate change programs and diplomacy before starting graduate school in Fisheries Science at Oregon State University.

-Jess was awarded the 2021 Oregon Sea Grant Robert E. Malouf Marine Studies Scholarship, the 2021 Marine Studies Initiative Advancement Award, the 2021 and 2023 Mamie L. Markham Endowment Award, and the 2022 McNeil Award.
+Jess was awarded the 2021 Oregon Sea Grant Robert E. Malouf Marine Studies Scholarship, the 2021 Marine Studies Initiative Advancement Award, the 2021 and 2023 Mamie L. Markham Endowment Award, the 2022 McNeil Award, the 2023 Next Swell award, and the 2024 Women Diver's Hall of Fame Graduate Conservation Award.
+She also received Honorable Mentions for the National Science Foundation's Graduate Research Fellowship award in 2022 and 2024.

 Research

 Jess’s research aims to understand fisheries as part of a larger cultural picture in the Pacific Northwest and contribute to critical outreach and engagement with the broader public.
+She is broadly interested in the movement and foraging ecology of top predators.
 Combined with a variety of anthropogenic stressors, fisheries in this region have experienced significant drops in stock, followed by ecosystem effects and repercussions on local economies.
 Despite their often significant roles in local ecosystems though, large sharks have been conspicuously absent from modeling and management efforts in the region.
-Using bio-logging, stable isotopes, and stomach content analysis, Jess’s research will provide critical insights into the trophic ecology of an abundant apex predator in these marine ecosystems, the Broadnose Sevengill Shark (Notorynchus cepedianus).
-Her project will determine how this predator maintains Oregon’s productive marine ecosystems from a quantitative and cultural lens and inform our management of critical fisheries through top-down interactions.
+Using bio-logging, genetics, stable isotopes, and stomach content analysis, Jess’s research provides critical insights into the trophic ecology of an abundant apex predator in these marine ecosystems, the Broadnose Sevengill Shark (Notorynchus cepedianus).
+Her project is helping determine how predators maintain productive marine ecosystems in the Pacific Northwest from a quantitative and cultural lens while informing management of critical fisheries through top-down interactions.

 Fun Fact